honeycombio/observaquiz-ui/NOTES.md

 The tracing for this app is weird.
 I would love to add a 'description' field to each span!
 ... but that is not something i can work on offline.

+### When you already have an API key

+When someone has an API key in their hot little hands already, the walkthrough of steps to get one is too slow.

+I can give them an "I already have one" option to the first question maybe?
+... which should then pop a form and get them right past this screen.

+I tried sticking an ApiKeyInput right there, but I'm stuck on the state machine flow being restrictive.